How to Choose Your Senior Portrait Photographer

 Look for consistency and quality.

 The photographer's portfolio should be consistent in quality and style.
 Consistency is so important because of how custom portrait photography is.
-While no two sessions will ever look exactly the same, a consistent portfolio of previous work can assure you that your photos will have similar lighting techniques, colors, and composition.
-It means that the photographer is experienced in working in a variety of environments and conditions and will be able to repeat the level of quality for your session.
+While no two sessions will ever look exactly the same, a consistent portfolio of previous work can assure you that your photos will look similar in regards to color, composition, and lighting style.
+It means that the photographer is experienced in working in a variety of environments and conditions and will be able to replicate the same level of quality for your session.

 If the photos in their portfolio look like they could have been taken by several different photographers, steer clear!
 This could mean the photographer is inexperienced, or sadly it can even mean that the work displayed doesn't all belong to that photographer.

-Photographers must be well-versed in different lighting techniques.
-Good photographers know how to use both natural light and off-camera flash in their work to produce quality images.
-Popular trends in senior photography today include a mix of organic, sun-drenched, golden light, as well as more dramatic use of off-camera flash for a fashion magazine look, depending on the location and aesthetic.
+Photographers must be well-versed in different lighting techniques and know how to use both natural light and off-camera flash to produce quality images.
+Popular trends in senior photography today include a mix of organic, sun-drenched, golden light, as well as more dramatic use of off-camera flash for a fashion magazine look, depending on the location and theme.
 Shadowy eyes, muddy skin, washed-out details, and blurry/grainy images should never be acceptable.

 Find a photographer with a great personality and who is someone you feel comfortable interacting with.

 Your senior portrait session experience is highly personal, and you’ll likely be interacting with your photographer multiple times.
-The photographer you choose should be someone you can trust to capture your best features, someone you can effortlessly connect with, and someone who will make you feel at ease and comfortable during your session.
-They should understand your needs and wants for your photos.
+The photographer you choose should be someone you can trust to capture your best features, someone who takes your needs and wants into consideration, someone you can effortlessly connect with, and someone who will make you feel at ease and comfortable during your session.

 While you might be able to get an idea of the photographer’s personality online, conversing or meeting in person will help you confirm that they are the right fit for you.
 Make sure that your chosen senior photographer is truly excited and passionate about what they do, because this will be evident in your final images.